+The program is designed to be completed in 4 years but often takes longer.
 All requirements for a doctoral degree must be fulfilled within 18 terms (6 years) of registration as a full-time or part-time doctoral student in accordance with Faculty of Graduate Studies Registration Policies, including the requirement of continuous registration.
 Terms that students register as Leave of Absence, Maternal Leave, Parental Leave, or No Course Available are not included in these time limits.

-Doctoral students are expected to take 2.5 graduate courses (or equivalent), which must include the two required half year Theory courses and the required half year Methods course.
-Two additional half-courses should be selected from the theme courses in Social Anthropology, or one from a cognate discipline, with the permission of the Graduate Director.
+In the first year of the doctoral program, students take 2.5 graduate courses, including two required half year Theory courses and the required half-year Methods course.
+Two additional half-courses are selected from the theme courses in Social Anthropology, or one from a cognate discipline, with the permission of the Graduate Director.
 A Reading Course and/or an Internship are also options.
-All first year students must also enroll in the required Graduate Seminar, which is held on a weekly basis in both the Fall and Winter terms.
+All first-year students must also enroll in the required Graduate Seminar, which is held on a weekly basis in both the Fall and Winter terms.
 Students are expected to have all course work done in the first year.

-Dissertation and Defense
+Dissertation and Defence

 Candidates write a dissertation under the supervision of three members from the Faculty of Graduate Studies, at least two of whom must be members of the graduate program in Social Anthropology.
 The final version of the dissertation is submitted to the supervisory committee for approval and then proceeds to a dissertation defence.
 The oral examination centres on the dissertation and is a public academic event involving an external examiner in addition to the supervisory committee.